gch144/AI/README.md

   /////////////////////////////////////////////////////////////////////In Project_03//////////////////////////////////////////////////////////////////////////////////
-  Rrogram that playstic tac toe with the user on a 3×3board.
+  Rrogram that plays tic-tac-toe with the user on a 3×3board.
 The game continues until one of the players wins or it is a draw.
 The first player to get 3 of his/her marks in a row (up, down, across, or diagonally)wins.
   Algorithm: min-max with alpha-beta pruning.